benbalter/huebot/README.md

 ## How it works

 When GitHub's status changes, @githubstatus Tweets.
 We use that as an inbound web hook to tell the app to change the light's state.
-The app streams the account's Tweets, and uses GitHub's status API to grab the current site status any time in changes, and then makes a call to an undocumented Hue API to set the light accordingly.
+The app streams the account's Tweets, and uses GitHub's status API to grab the current site status any time it changes, and then makes a call to an undocumented Hue API to set the light accordingly.

 ## Constraints